 According to National Geographic, James Cameron’s trip in the Deepsea Challenger submersible took him 35,756 feet (10,898 meters) deep.
 He traveled where only two men have ever gone, to the Challenger Deep valley of the Mariana Trench (the deepest part of the ocean).

 “Falling through darkness–that’s something that a robot can’t describe,” Cameron said.
 “Most importantly, though, is the significance of pushing the boundaries of where humans can go, what they can see and how they can interpret it.”
 Source: Yahoo

-Fifty years later, James Cameron descended to the bottom of the Marina Trench, with the Rolex Deepsea Challenge strapped to the outside of the sub.
-The new watch was specifically created for this dive, and is rated to 12,000 meters (39,370) – it made it down and back with no problem.
+Fifty years later, James Cameron descended to the bottom of the Marina Trench, with the Rolex Deepsea Challenge strapped to the outside of a diving submarine.
+The new watch was specifically created for this dive, and is rated to 12,000 meters (39,370 feet) – and it made it down 10,898 meters and back with no problem.

 Editor’s Note: James Cameron wore a Rolex inside the sub, but the Rolex Deepsea Challenge watch was strapped to the outside of the submarine.